dsmrreader/dsmr-reader/README.md

 `virtualenv ~/.virtualenvs/dsmrreader --no-site-packages --python python3`

 Now 'activate' the environment.
-It effectively direct all aliases for software installed in the virtualenv to the binaries inside the virtualenv.
+It effectively directs all aliases for software installed in the virtualenv to the binaries inside the virtualenv.
 I.e. the Python binary inside `/usr/bin/python` won't be used when the virtualenv is activated, but `/home/dsmr/.virtualenvs/dsmrreader/bin/python` will be instead.

 Activate virtualenv & cd to project: